shurcooL-legacy/InstantBackgroundUploader_Windows/README.md

 ------------
 - .NET 4.0

-It can get by with .NET 2.0, but I deployed with 4.0 to make it work out of the box on Windows 8, which comes with 4.0 pre-installed, but 2.0 and 3.0 require an additional download.
+It can get by with .NET 2.0, but I deployed with 4.0 to make it work out of the box on Windows 8.
+Windows 8 comes with 4.0 pre-installed, but 2.0 and 3.0 require an additional download.

 License
 -------